"More Smiles Wisconsin is a unique dedicated team of individuals who care about their work, and strive to improve the lives of their patients."

 Hannah Manthey, RDH

 Hannah helps people achieve healthy oral hygiene in whatever capacity they individually require.
 She assesses the health of their gums, bones, and determines what level of cleaning is most appropriate for them.
 She also offers tips and education on their daily routine that directly impacts the health of their mouth and entire body.
 Hannah’s main goal is to form trusting relationships with people so they feel that going to the dentist isn’t scary or embarrassing but rather that they feel comfortable and want to come back to More Smiles Wisconsin.

 Hannah grew up in a small rural town in Wisconsin.
 While growing up Hannah spent a lot of time outdoors and still loves to be outside.
-She also loves to vacuum, especially on Saturday mornings.
+She also loves to ride her horse, read, cook, and live music.
 Hannah is passionate about her career, connecting with people on a genuine level, equality, help and aid for people struggling with addictions and mental health concerns, and her own journey of growth and healthy living.

 “I want people to know they, as individuals, matter.
 Their story matters.
 They deserve dental care regardless of income, home life, or the choices they have made in their past.
 I have a family that I love very much who I have watched struggle with addiction, homelessness, health crisis, incarceration, and mental illness.
 What many people don’t see when they hear those descriptions is the childhood trauma, self hate, blame, and despair that people who fall under those descriptions feel.
 As a society we are quick to label and leave.
 None of us are just one thing, we are complex and there are so many moving parts to each of our stories.
 A big part of my story has been getting my degree in dental hygiene.
 I know my career saved me from a life of addiction and the struggles that come with that.
 I am forever grateful to the people who supported me in my schooling, especially my parents.”